Dimona Twist: Reception

 The film was released to rave reviews.

-In his Maariv review, Doron Brosh calls the film "spectacular", and writes that its only problem is that it ended too soon.
-In Haaretz, Eyal Sagi Bizawi calls the film "wonderful", and commends Aviad's sensitive handling of explosive topics in the Israeli social discourse, and lauds her choice to show Dimona and the women's history through their own eyes and voices, voices that are often silenced or unheard.
-He writes that in this way, the viewer also gets to see Dimona's beauty, not only its problems.
-Film critic Avner Shavit calls Dimona Twist "a beautiful and significant work" with lasting influence.
+In his review for Maariv, Doron Brosh called the film "spectacular", and writes that its only problem is that it ended too soon.
+In Haaretz, Eyal Sagi Bizawi commended Aviad's sensitive handling of explosive topics in Israeli social discourse, and her choice to show Dimona and the women's history through their own eyes and voices; this enables the viewer to see Dimona's beauty, not only its problems.
+Film critic Avner Shavit called Dimona Twist "a beautiful and significant work" with lasting influence.

-Yossi Dahan notes that "The word 'feminism' does not appear in the film, but the film portrays the experience of Mizrahi feminists in Israel before being defined as such, independent women who break out of social, family and marital prisons.
+Yossi Dahan noted that "The word 'feminism' does not appear in the film, but the film portrays the experience of Mizrahi feminists in Israel before being defined as such, independent women who break out of social, family and marital prisons.
 Who during the day carry out a brave and successful labor struggle against the Kitan plant in Dimona where they work, and in the evening dance the twist."

-Forum of Women Filmmakers critic Lior Elefant writes that it is a mistake to view this story in the context of the antisemitism that led to the women's immigration, but rather that their experiences should be viewed through the lens of gender: She points out that the women ceased to feel safe when they were threatened by men, and they relate stories of attempts by their families to force them into underage marriage and of domestic abuse, and even regarding issues that are widely discussed, such as racism and marginalization - the story is entirely new because it is being told by women.
+Forum of Women Filmmakers critic Lior Elefant considered it a mistake to view this story in the context of the antisemitism that led to the women's immigration; instead, their experiences should be viewed through the lens of gender.
+She pointed out that the women ceased to feel safe when they were threatened by men, and they relate stories of attempts by their families to force them into underage marriage and of domestic abuse.
+Even regarding issues that are widely discussed, such as racism and marginalization, the story is new because it is being told by women.